 About the authors

-Charles A. Corr, PhD, CT, is professor emeritus, Southern Illinois University Edwardsville, and a member of the board of directors of The Hospice Institute of the Florida Suncoast.
-Donna M. Corr, RN, MS in Nursing, is a former professor of nursing, St. Louis Community College at Forest Park.
+Charles A. Corr, PhD, CT, is professor emeritus at Southern Illinois University Edwardsville and a member of the board of directors of The Hospice Institute of the Florida Suncoast.
+Donna M. Corr, RN, MS in nursing, is a former professor of nursing at St. Louis Community College at Forest Park.

 Chuck and Donna have been teaching in the field of death, dying and bereavement for over 30 years.

-They are both long-term members of the International Work Group on Death, Dying, and Bereavement, where Chuck was chairperson from 1989-1993.
+They are both long-term members of the International Work Group on Death, Dying, and Bereavement, where Chuck was chairperson from 1989 to 1993.
 Between them, the Corrs’ publications include more than 30 books and booklets, as well as over 100 articles and chapters, including the 6th edition of Death and Dying, Life and Living (Belmont, CA: Wadsworth Cengage Learning, 2009), co-authored with Clyde M. Nabe.